00mjk/isomorfeus-project/ruby/isomorfeus-mailer/README.md

 Within a isomorfeus project components for building emails are the app/mail_components directory.
 When using LucidComponent or LucidMaterial::Component the main component passed to the mail must be either a LucidApp or LucidMaterial::App component.
+Each mail template build of components can be considered a tiny App.

 One class is provided to actually build and send the mail: LucidMail.
 This class is only available on the server.